masonfmatthews/rails_assignments/assignments/time_entry_sql_practice/README.md

 ## Normal Mode

 * Find all time entries.
-* Find the developer who joined the company most recently.
+* Find the developer who joined most recently.
 * Find the number of projects for each client.
-* Find all projects, and show each one's company's industry next to it.
+* Find all projects, and show each one's client's industry next to it.
 * Find all developers in the "Ohio sheep" group.
-* Find the total number of hours worked for each company.
+* Find the total number of hours worked for each client.
 * Find the client for whom Mrs. Lupe Schowalter (the developer) has worked the greatest number of hours.
 * List all client names with their project names (multiple rows for one client is fine).
 Make sure that clients still show up even if they have no projects.
 * Find all developers who have written no comments.